-I posted this Slow Cooker Stuffing recipe over a decade ago, and to date (November 2020) it is still the recipe I use.
+I posted this Slow Cooker Stuffing recipe over a decade ago, and to date (November 2022) it is still the recipe I use.
 It’s a traditional Southern stuffing made with a combination of cornbread, baguette (because I like it a little chewy), celery, onions, poultry seasoning, egg and lots of butter.
 Our Thanksgivings have gotten smaller over the year, so I’ve often had to scale down the recipe somewhat.
-This year I only made a quarter batch and used the Instant Pot, which worked perfectly since the surface area is smaller.
+This year I made a quarter batch and used the Instant Pot, which worked perfectly for the smaller batch since the surface area is smaller.

-Slow cooker stuffing leaves extra room in the oven on Thanksgiving.
+Whether you call it Crockpot Stuffing or Slow Cooker Stuffing, it’s a useful recipe because it leaves extra room in the oven on Thanksgiving.
 It actually tastes great and the cubes of bread near the sides of the slow cooker get chewy and brown.
-You can start this early in the day, let it do it’s thing, and add a little broth or give it a stir here and there when needed.
+You can start this early in the day, let it do its thing, and add a little broth or give it a stir here and there when needed.

 Instant Pot Version